totaldebug/atomic-calendar-revive/README.md

 # atomic calendar card v0.8.1
-Advanced calendar card for Home Assistant with Lovelace Work in progress.
+Advanced calendar card for Home Assistant with Lovelace.

+Work in progress.
 If you have any problems, please use v0.7.5

 Calendar card with advanced settings.
 It loads calendar events from Home Assistant - Google calendar component.